 I am 31.
-I have 2 kids and a full time job.
+I have two kids and a full-time job.
 I’m not in industry.
-Like many CPA candidates, I have a BS in ACC, and an MBA in Finance.
-The biggest challenge I face is that I took my last accounting course more than 8 years ago, and I haven’t been a practicing accountant ever.
+Like many CPA candidates, I have a bachelor’s degree in accounting, and an MBA in finance.
+The biggest challenge I face is that I took my last accounting course more than eight years ago, and I haven’t been a practicing accountant ever.

 I started with Wiley CPA Excel to study FAR.
-After about 3.5 full months of studying every day and going through their curriculum, for a total study time of about 150-200 hours, I took the exam and failed with a 60.
+After about three-and-a-half full months of studying every day and going through their curriculum, for a total study time of about 150-200 hours, I took the exam and failed with a 60.
 I was disappointed, and it took me awhile to get back on the horse.
-About 8 months, to be exact.
+About eight months, to be exact.

 When I finally pulled myself back up off the pavement and started studying again, it was for BEC.
 As I was studying using Wiley’s method, I realized that I actually knew some of the material!
 But all that did was make me lazy and caused me to not utilize my time efficiently.
 Finally, I found Surgent.
 What sold me on Surgent was the adaptive software.
 I realized this would serve me best due to my strong knowledge of BEC material, and would help me focus more on my weak areas, so I could study more effectively and efficiently.